radim261101-png/LawMng/replit.md

 # Legal Case Management System

 ## Overview
 This project is a bilingual (Arabic/English) legal case management system built with React, designed to manage legal records, cases, and documentation.
 Its primary purpose is to provide role-based access control and an RTL (right-to-left) interface for Arabic legal contexts, with all data stored in and synced with Google Sheets.
-The system supports multi-sheet management, dynamic data fetching, and advanced analytics, aiming for an enterprise utility aesthetic with a focus on data clarity.
+The system supports multi-sheet management, dynamic data fetching, advanced analytics, pagination for performance optimization, and Excel export functionality, aiming for an enterprise utility aesthetic with a focus on data clarity and speed.

 ## User Preferences
 Preferred communication style: Simple, everyday language.